[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 In the context of software development, it means constantly looking for ways to enhance code quality, streamline workflows, reduce waste, and increase customer satisfaction.

 This methodology is based on the belief that slight, ongoing evolution can lead to significant improvements over time.
 It involves everyone in the organization, from top executives to entry-level developers.
-The goal is to create a culture where all employees are actively engaged in suggesting and implementing changes to the company's processes, products, or services.
+The goal is to create a culture where all employees actively suggest and implement changes to the company's processes, products, or services.

 What is the main goal of continuous improvement?